c-o-l-i-n/bing-bot/README.md

 Bing Bot is a GroupMe chat bot for H-Row's mascot, Bing.
 It responds to different "commands" and sends unprompted messages throughout the day.

-Bing Bot is a REST API built using the Python Flask framework, hosted on Heroku.
+Bing Bot is a REST API built with the Python Flask framework and PostgreSQL, hosted on Heroku.

 There are 4 components that make Bing run:
 - This code repository